Regularization of birational actions of FW groups: Result and context

 The assertions of the corollary (for $X$ reduced in characteristic zero) are known for groups with Kazhdan's Property T \cite{CX}, using analytic methods.
 Nevertheless, Theorem \ref{main_reg} is new also in the case when $G$ has Kazhdan's Propery T, say with $X$ smooth over $\C$.

 In \cite{CC} a weaker regularization result was established.
 Namely it was proved (assuming $X$ reduced) that one can find such $Y$ with an action by ``pseudo-automorphisms", i.e., for which the birational maps are defined as isomorphisms between complements of closed subsets of codimension $\ge 2$.
-In a sense, this is the first step of the above regularization theorem.
+In a sense, this is the first step towards the above regularization theorem.
 Nevertheless, our approach, even in this first step, is different and makes use of Exel's notion of partial action.
-It allows to embed every variety $X$ as a dense open subset of a prevariety $\hat{X}$, so that $\Bir(X)$ naturally acts on $\hat{X}$ in a bi-regular way restricting to the given birational action on $X$.
+It allows to embed every variety $X$ as a dense open subset of a prevariety $\hat{X}$, so that $\Bir(X)$ naturally acts on $\hat{X}$ in a bi-regular way restricting to the given birational action on $X$ (see Proposition \ref{actcomplet}).
 At this point we reach a regularization result in a somewhat insane generality; the cost being that $\hat{X}$ is usually neither separated nor noetherian (it is obtained by gluing copies of $X$, indexed by $\Bir(X)$, over open subsets).
 The work then consists in using Property FW so as to find in $\hat{X}$ a dense open invariant subvariety.

-There are two steps.
-The first step is to find an open noetherian $G$-invariant subset.
-The second step is very general and inside this noetherian open subset, produces a $G$-invariant separated subset.
-The first step is where Property FW is used, and all the work is done inside a prevariety that is not generally separated nor noetherian (although it has a dense open affine subvariety).
+There are two parts in the proof.
+The first part consists in finding an open noetherian $G$-invariant subset.
+The second part relies on a very general lemma: inside this noetherian open subset, one produces a $G$-invariant separated subset.
+The first part is where Property FW is used, and all the work is done inside a prevariety that is not generally separated nor noetherian (although it has a dense open affine subvariety).

 \begin{rem} When considering birational groups, it is usual to assume irreducible varieties to be reduced, but this sounds often unnecessary.
-For $X=\mathrm{Spec}(A)$ for some finitely generated $\bfk$-algebra $A$ and arbitrary field $\bfk$, assuming that $X$ is irreducible means that the nilradical $R$ of $A$ is a prime ideal (the unique minimal one), and $\Bir(X)$ is naturally isomorphic to $\Aut_{\bfk\mbox{-alg}}(S^{-1}A)$, for $S=A\smallsetminus R$); here $S^{-1}A$ is the total ring of fractions.
+For $X=\mathrm{Spec}(A)$ for some finitely generated $\bfk$-algebra $A$ and arbitrary field $\bfk$, assuming that $X$ is irreducible means that the nilradical $R$ of $A$ is a prime ideal (the unique minimal one), and $\Bir(X)$ is naturally isomorphic to $\Aut_{\bfk\mbox{-alg}}(S^{-1}A)$, for $S=A\smallsetminus R$; here $S^{-1}A$ is the total ring of fractions.
 There is a canonical homomorphism $\Bir(X)\to\Bir(X_{\mathrm{red}})$ which is usually not injective, for instance for $A=\bfk[x,y,z]/(z^2)$ (in which case it is surjective). \end{rem}